 In my previous article, our team set out to build our first IoT product called Raqib (formerly named Favorwatch).
-We also make another IoT product that is not so “IoT” in the proper definition because it involves humans to trigger the process.
+We also make another IoT product not so “IoT” in the proper definition because it involves humans to trigger the process.

 The Problem Statement